Marija258/Banking_Project_Deposits/README.md

 **Contacts**

 Clients are more willing to subscribe to long-term deposit between May and August.
-The Bank can call clients any working day since there is no preferred day of the week by the clients.
+The Bank can call clients any working day since there is no preferred day of the week by the clients for Bank's call.

 ---